 - Ethical Traveler - a non-profit that empowers travelers to behave ethically and "change the world"

 - Responsible Travel - an independent and activist clearinghouse of local tour operators committed to responsible travel

 - Tourism Concern - has campaigned against abuses in tourism but sadly ran out of funding and shut down - but their website is still up with plenty of resources

-- UNWTO - the UN intergovernmental organization that promotes responsible, sustainable and universally accessible tourism
+- UNWTO - the UN intergovernmental organization that promotes responsible, sustainable tourism and universally accessible tourism